Last Updated on November 12, 2024 by Kittredge Cherry

 Travel in a developing country was a shock and a daily struggle for food and shelter amid air pollution and unsanitary conditions.
 Everyone had a cough, but after a few weeks mine turned into pneumonia that was so severe that I had to spend a week in a Beijing hospital.
 Our fantasies of a world tour came to a screeching halt.
 Audrey helped me go directly from my hospital bed in Beijing to a plane bound for California.
 I still regret that we didn’t get to cross Russia on the Trans-Siberian Railway as planned.
 This experience ended up fueling my sense of gratitude, compassion, and desire to help others as a minster.

-1980s-90s in San Francisco: Ministry and marriage
+1980s-90s in San Francisco: Ministry, marriage and seminary

 On our first Sunday in San Francisco, we decided to go to Metropolitan Community Church.
 MCC is a denomination that ministers primarily in the LGBTQ community.
 At that time it was one of the very few options then for Christians who were openly lesbian or gay.
 We were invited by Nancy Wilson, who later became my boss and moderator of the whole MCC denomination.
 Our friendship began when Nancy wrote to Audrey in Tokyo asking to subscribe to the “Feminist Forum” newsletter that she edited for International Feminists of Japan.